Mr. Dickens Tells a Christmas Carol

 A newspaper wrote at the time, “He gave to every character a different voice, a different style, a different face.”
 We have endeavored to bring this spirit to life with the M&M’s version, recreating Charles Dickens tour of the US in 1867, adapted for the stage by Melinda O’Brien (based on the original text as published in 1843 and the 1951 film version “Scrooge” with Alastair Sim, sceenplay by Noel Langley.)

 These performances are given a special period spirit as they take place through the beautifully decorated Lyndhurst mansion since 2012.
-Actor Michael Muldoon tells the well-loved tale as guests travel throughout the mansion “meeting” the different spirits and characters.
+Mr. Dickens tells the well-loved tale as guests travel throughout the mansion “meeting” the different spirits and characters.
 Watch for Lyndhurst.org for tickets for December 2016.

 Cast of Characters in the performance:

 Bob Cratchit, Scrooge’s Clerk

 The Ghost of Christmas Present

 The Ghost of Christmas Future